manishjanky/ngx-pagination-bootstrap/README.md

 ```
 {
     event: event,
     pageNo: pageNo,
     data: null,
 }
 ```
 - **event**: the triggered event
 - **pageNo**: current page number
 - **data**: data is the array of records that belongs to this page.
-Will be `null` if data was not passed and you can fetch data from you api or the way you want it to handle
+Will be `null` if data was not passed and you can fetch data from your api or the way you want it to handle

 ## Help Improve